Where Are the Jobs for Recent College Graduates?

 Young graduates start settling in a career during the initial years after graduation, tending to gravitate towards places that give them better chances at utilizing their degrees.
 Therefore, the geography of jobs for graduates two years after finishing school tells a story about local hiring demand and the unique skills profile of regional labor markets.

-Data on regions of employment for recent graduates are publically accessible this year for the first time through the Graduate Employment Outcomes online tool ( mn.gov/deed/geo ).
+Data on regions of employment for recent graduates are publicly accessible this year for the first time through the Graduate Employment Outcomes online tool ( mn.gov/deed/geo ).
 As shown in Figure 1, the Metro Area took the lion's share - 64 percent - of employed graduates, thanks to its high concentration of schools, businesses, and jobs.
 In 2014, for example, the Metro Area accounted for 60 percent of jobs and 56.4 percent of job vacancies in the state1.

 As shown in Figure 1, the rank-ordering of regions by number of graduates differs slightly from the rank-ordering of regions by number of employed graduates, indicating that some regions experienced a positive balance while others experienced a negative balance.
 For example, the Twin Cities Metro Area definitely employed more graduates than it produced, 64 percent versus 56 percent, while Southeast Minnesota managed to attract the third highest share of graduates (7.5 percent) despite producing the least (7.2 percent).
 This means that the Twin Cities and Southeast Minnesota were most successful at both retaining locally trained talent and attracting talent from outside.
 Every other region experienced negative balances, ranging from 22 percent in Central Minnesota to 37 percent in Southwest Minnesota.
 Greater Minnesota as a whole lost 36 percent of its graduates to the Twin Cities.